 For example, tea tree oil has antibacterial properties, making it an effective cleaner against mold and mildew growth in damp areas like the bathroom or kitchen sink.

-Utilizing these potent plant extracts lets you keep your home free from harmful toxins while still achieving a spotless clean!
+These potent plant extracts let you keep your home free from harmful toxins while achieving a spotless clean!

 Materials Needed For Natural Microwave Cleaning